 - With everything integrated into the glass-ceramic top, you only have one surface to keep clean--no burners or knobs to futz with.

 - Because so little heat is generated, you can put paper towels or newspapers on the surface while you cook to collect spatters!
 So if you're doing something messy, the paper will soak up most of the mess.
 Here's a youtube.com video that demonstrates the paper-under-the-pan technique that is only possible with induction cooking:

 We also have to look at the cons when considering induction cooktop pros and cons...

 Induction ranges and cooktops tend to cost more than electric or gas technology, and is likely the reason they've been slow to catch on in the U.S. as a standard cooking technology.
 In the past couple of years, though, prices have been falling.
 You can now get an induction cooktop or range for not much more than conventional electric or gas, and in some cases even less.
-(Frigidaire and LG both have offerings at a great price.)
+(Frigidaire and LG both have offerings at a good price.)
 You can also get a portable induction burner for less than $100 if you want to try induction out before investing in a full-sized cooktop.
 However, keep in mind that the inexpensive portables don't have the power, precision, and low-temp capability that a full-sized cooktop will have.

 You also need to have induction-compatible cookware to use with an induction cooktop, so if you don't already have cast iron or compatible clad cookware, you'll have to invest in some.

 As already mentioned, you need induction-compatible cookware to use an induction stove--non-magnetic cookware doesn't work (the burners won't come on).
 So this is an added expense if you don't already have it.